JeffCohen/rails-first-principles/models2.md

 Your database schema will be generated automatically based on a description of your domain models.

-Each domain model is translated into two, specific, concrete artifacts:
+Each domain model is translated into two physical artifacts:

 1. A Ruby class derived from `ApplicationRecord`
 2. A table in a relational database